Computer model locks in Colts vs. Jaguars picks, score prediction, SGP for NFL Week 14

 First place in the AFC South is on the line in Week 14 when the Indianapolis Colts visit the Jacksonville Jaguars in a battle of 8-4 teams.
 The Colts were, at one point, the NFL's hottest team, but they've dropped consecutive contests to the Chiefs and Texans over the last two weeks to fall to 8-4.
 The Jaguars have been hot of late, however, winning three in a row and four of their last five to sneak up the standings.
 Sunday is the first of two matchups between these division rivals over the next four weeks, and Week 14 will go a long way in determining the winner of the division.

 Kickoff from EverBank Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
 The Colts are 1.5-point favorites, according to the latest Colts vs. Jaguars odds.
-The over/under for total points scored is 47.5.
-Before making any Colts vs. Jaguars picks, make sure you check out the NFL picks from the SportsLine Projection Model.
+The over/under for total points scored is 45.5, down four from the opening line.
+Before making any Jaguars vs. Colts picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Colts vs. Jaguars at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: